The Certificate IV in Celebrancy CHC41015 is a nationally accredited course offered by The Celebrant Institute RTO 22417.

 - Textbooks or other materials provided

-- Training provided and received (e.g. number of meetings/classes/visits etc.)
+- Training provided and received (i.e. amount of online content accessed)

 - Individual support provided by the trainer/assessor